-On April 27, 2023, the Company closed the first tranche of its non-brokered private placement (the "Private Placement") announced by news release dated March 31, 2023.
-The Company has sold 52,412,064 units of the Company (each, a "Unit") at a price of CAD\$0.35 per Unit for gross proceeds of \$18,344.
-Each Unit consists of one common share in the Company (a "Share") and one half of one Share purchase warrant (each whole, a "Warrant") entitling the holder to purchase an additional Share at a price of \$0.50 per Share until April 25, 2025.
+On April 27, 2023, the Company closed the first tranche of its non-brokered private placement (the "Private Placement") previously announced.
+The Company has sold 52,412,064 units of the Company (each, a "Unit") at a price of \$0.35 per Unit for gross proceeds of \$18,344.
+Each Unit consists of one common share in the Company and one half of one share purchase warrant (each whole, a "Warrant") entitling the holder to purchase an additional common share at a price of \$0.50 per common share until April 25, 2025.
 Finder's fees are to be paid in cash and securities (6% cash and 6% in warrants) in connection with the Private Placement to various finders.
 A Director and a related party to a Director of the Company acquired 1,728,500 Units under the first tranche for an aggregate purchase price of \$605.